I never was a cornflake girl…

 4. Don’t Take Yourself Too Seriously

 This is something my dad constantly told me growing up.
-We all do stupid things.
+All of us do stupid things.
 We make mistakes.
-We are goofy and imperfect.
+We’re goofy and imperfect.
 Laughing at yourself will save your sanity.

 My sisters and I are polar opposites.
 We tap dance on each other’s last nerve.
 Like many of you, we’ve dealt with illness, loss, and fear.
 We get through it all and forgive.
 Someone farts in the middle of a heated debate and the room inevitably fills with laughter.